federicomazzalovo/mmorpg-3d-server/README.md

 ## TODO

 * Check for refactoring
-* Do "Iteration Five" chapter
+* Find missing logics that can be implemented

 ## Notes
 * We decided that characters can heal other characters instead of just themselves